 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not in-

-That Regulation does not include a list of socially sustainable economic activities.
+That Regulation does not in clude a list of socially sustainable economic activities.